cs1302uga/cs1302-api-app/README.md

     * https://github.com/public-apis-dev/public-apis

-	Please note that the list above is a public resource, and that not every API listed has been tested by the instructional stuff nor guaranteed to be safe for work.
+	Please note that the list above is a public resource and that not every API listed has been tested by the instructional staff nor guaranteed to be safe for work.
 All of the APIs list should, however, offer full, free access or at least a free access tier and do not depend on the purchase of a device/service before a